moradiashivam/excel-to-marc-converter-online/README.md

 **URL**: [https://excel-to-marc-convetor-online.netlify.app/](https://excel-to-marc-convetor-online.netlify.app/)

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [https://excel-to-marc-convetor-online.netlify.app/](https://excel-to-marc-convetor-online.netlify.app/) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.